 false bb-exit-on-error "Something went wrong"

-It is equal to combination of bb-error?
+It is equal to combination of bb-error? and

-bb-exit
+bb-exit functions:

 false if bb-error? then bb-exit $BB_ERROR "Something went wrong" fi